 When costs are squared away, ask your developer for a development schedule and billing terms.
 Developers will usually (but not always) charge a deposit up front, followed by additional payments tied to milestones in your store’s development.
 The payment amounts can vary.
 For very small and fast projects, it’s common to pay 50% at the start and 50% on completion.

 Just make sure that you’re not paying for everything up front.
-Ideally, you will pay in installments as you spectate the developer’s progress.
+Ideally, you will pay in installments as you verify the developer’s progress.

 Once you have a firm quote from your developer, you might want a few more quotes for comparison.
 Ask other developers to quote on the project, based on the scope you’ve already documented.
 To be fair and ethical to the developer who has helped you get this far, keep the original quote to yourself.
 If you find a wide discrepancy in quotes for the same functionality, the first developer might be quoting high.
 You can choose a cheaper option, or shop around for more options.
 Just remember that a lower price isn’t always better.
-With development, quality varies and you get what you pay for.
+As with most things, quality varies and you often get what you pay for.

 If it’s a small and straightforward project, the developer can dive right in.
 For larger projects, they will usually organize a kick-off meeting and get everyone involved in the project together to review your site requirements.
 Attendees might include:

 There are a few other people you may need to help you develop your site.
-Some Shopify developers will offer one or more of these services, or can refer you to professionals they’ve worked with before.
+Some Shopify developers will offer one or more of the following services as well, or can refer you to professionals they’ve worked with before.
 If not, you will need to find them on your own.

 A final note about kicking off.
 Your developer will probably require you to provide the initial payment or deposit before they get started.
-That’s normal, and assures the developer that they will be compensated for their work, regardless of whether the project is cancelled in the early stages for an unforeseen reason.
+That’s normal, and assures the developer that they will be compensated for their work.

 The big question we get asked a lot is “Should we design the site from scratch or use a template?”
 If your brand is really unique and you have the budget, then by all means, design from scratch.
-But in most cases, it’ll be much faster and more efficient to find a template you like and design on top of that.
-Your designer can source some good template options for you and help guide you through this process.
-If you’re working on a budget, invest the time to find a template you like, then let your designer know what you’d like to have changed.
+But in most cases, it’ll be much faster and more efficient to find a theme you like and design on top of that.
+Your designer can source some good theme options for you and help guide you through this process.
+If you’re working on a tighter budget, invest the time to find a theme that you like on your own (check out Shopify’s theme collection), then let your designer know what you’d like to have changed.

 Your designer will get to work developing a design for your site.
 Often, people ask for a number of designs — it used to be common to ask for 2 or 3 options to choose from — but we feel this is unnecessary if you’re working with a good designer and you provide clear direction.
-Their first design is usually their best anyway, so multiple options won’t guarantee you a better result — just a loss of hours and effort that would be better spent refining the first design.
+Their first design is usually their best anyway, so multiple options won’t guarantee you a better result — just more hours and budget.
+The effort is usually better spent refining the first design.

 Once you’ve settled on your store’s design, development can begin.
 Occasionally, if there is unique functionality being developed or integrations with other systems, development might have started in tandem with the design process.